Well, Kaitlyn, you’ve done it now.

 This adaptation took the story down to its bare minimum of characters, supported by sparse, first-person prose and a brisk pace.
 I was particularly pleased with the reimagination of Kate’s anger and frustration with her dead-end career bleeding into her personality – it’s implied that she was always a little too witty, but not unkindly so as she is now – and Pyotr’s mismatched expectations of others as due to a culture and language barrier.
 I would be delighted to see a stage adaptation of this, and not only for the fun of a play adapted to a book adapted to a play.

+Genre: literary fiction.
+Setting: realism.
+Story genre: commentary, relationship, character study.
 Format: novel.
-Genre: literary fiction, romance.
 Rating: 3/3 and I require a top-quality faithful stage adaptation immediately

 The Gene, Siddhartha Mukherjee